brandonutyh/Rice-Datathon23/README.md

 # Rice-Datathon23
-#Utilized linear regression model and choropleth maps to determine which states are most in need for mammography facilities.
+#Utilized a linear regression model and choropleth maps to determine which states are most in need for mammography facilities.